Verina F. Que

 f [dot] que [at] rotman [dot] utoronto [dot] ca

 I am a sixth-year doctoral candidate in Quantitative Marketing at Rotman School of Management, University of Toronto.
-I am on the 2024-25 academic job market.
+I will be joining Nanyang Business School at Nanyang Technological University (NTU) in Singapore as a tenure-track Assistant Professor in Fall 2025.

 I am interested in the economics of digital privacy.
-My core focus is understanding consumer privacy decisions, which I believe is first-order important in the era where firm decisions and strategies rely heavily on artificial intelligence and data-driven decision-making.
+My core focus is understanding consumer privacy decisions, which I believe is first-order important in the era where firm decisions and strategies rely heavily on AI and data-driven decision-making.
 Firms trade off the competing goals of data access and privacy protection.
 In my dissertation chapters, my coauthor and I develop an economic framework to help understand the benefit-cost tradeoffs of dataflows and explore future directions for digital privacy.
-I highlight different forms of externalities related to dataflows and consumer privacy choices in both the review paper and my job market paper.
-I apply tools such as causal inference, field experiments, structural modeling, and LLMs to understand the research questions.
+I highlight different forms of externalities related to dataflows and consumer privacy choices in both the survey paper and my job market paper.
+I apply tools such as causal inference, field experiments, structural modeling, and LLMs.

 Besides my research routine, I have been dancing ballet since I was 4.
 I go snowboarding in winters and hiking in summers.